mlin/GLnext/README.md

 # GLnext

-**NOTICE: This project has been made public for our collaborators; it's not yet ready for general use!**
+**NOTICE: this project is public for our collaborators; it's not yet ready for general use!**

-GLnext is a scalable tool for gVCF merging and joint variant calling in population sequencing.
+GLnext is a scalable tool for gVCF merging and joint variant calling in population-scale sequencing.
 It's a successor to [GLnexus](https://github.com/dnanexus-rnd/GLnexus), but shares no code and:

 * runs on Apache Spark at scale
 * simplifies the project VCF (pVCF) to represent only one ALT allele per line
 * generates [spVCF](https://github.com/mlin/spVCF) natively (decodes to standard pVCF)

 ## Building

+**First check our [Releases](https://github.com/mlin/GLnext/releases) for a prebuilt JAR file!**

 Requirements: x86-64 platform, Linux or macOS, JDK 11+, Apache Maven.